(Disclosure: Some of the links below may be affiliate links)

 You should do your research well and think about what you want from your third pillar.
 And do not worry if you already have a third pillar account, you can have as many as you want.

-So, I did a full comparison of the options for third pillar accounts.
+So, I made a full comparison of the options for third pillar accounts.
 After this, I found out that VIAC is the best third pillar available in Switzerland.
-It has very low fees and you can invest almost 100% in stocks which is great for the long-term.
+It has very low fees, and you can invest almost 100% in stocks which is great for the long-term.
 If you are interested, you can find out how to open a VIAC account in a few minutes.

 2. The third pillar with an insurance